 Rachel St. John, professor of history, is an expert on the history of the U.S.-Mexico border and can speak about the history of the southern border, border control, border walls and fences, immigration and transborder movement, and border issues in general.
 Her first book, Line in the Sand: A History of the Western U.S.-Mexico Border, was published in 2011.
 She has spoken about border issues on NPR, and her work has been published in a variety of historical journals.
 Contact: firstname.lastname@example.org.

 David Kyle, professor of sociology, is an expert on human smuggling and trafficking of people globally.
 His volume on the topic, Global Human Smuggling: Comparative Perspectives, is now in its second edition, and a third edition is in the works.
 A documentary on the book that aired on PBS and other outlets was called Dying to Leave.
-He was interviewed on CNN International in July 2017 regarding the case of a human trafficking operation discovered in San Antonio, Texas, that killed 10 people.
+He was interviewed on CNN International in July 2017 regarding the case of a human trafficking operation discovered in San Antonio, Texas, that killed 10 people and has continued to be interviewed by major publications and network television on human trafficking operations in breaking news.
 Contact: 530-220-3576, DJkyle@ucdavis.edu.